ryuran/talks/src/decks/crypto-for-devs/sections/en/02-encryption.md

 ???

 So, cryptography is only about hashing, encryption, key exchange, and signature.
-That's all.
+Nothing more.

 ===